 Make Vision Zero a reality in California.

-Over 3,500 people died on streets in California in 2017, the second most of any state in the country, and an alarming proportion of those killed (28%) were people walking and biking.
+Over 3,500 people died on California streets in 2017, the second most of any state in the country.
+Over one quarter of those killed (28%) were people walking and biking.
 Confronting this trend demands design, policy, and culture shifts in cities and the State.
-CaCTI is building support for a range of reforms and policy changes at the State level to make all California streets safer, including local authority over speed-setting, use of automated enforcement, and collecting detailed crash data to better inform planning for transportation safety and public health.
+Each CaCTI member city, as well as NACTO, secured spots on the State Zero Traffic Fatalities task force to build support for a range of reforms, including local authority over speed-setting and use of automated enforcement.
+CaCTI also worked closely with CalSTA and the California Highway Patrol to collect more detailed crash data to better inform planning for transportation safety and public health.

 Use high quality, standardized mobility data to manage city streets for the digital age.

 Data is the foundation of 21st century transportation systems.
-New transportation technologies operating on city streets has resulted in a multitude of new data streams about the use and performance of city streets.
+New transportation technologies operating on city streets has resulted in a multitude of new data streams recording the use and performance of city streets.
 Cities must be able to leverage this data to support sustainable, accessible, and affordable mobility for all.
-CaCTI advocates for cities to have access to available data on city streets, from public and private providers, in an accessible, anonymized format.
+CaCTI advocated for city control over data generated on local streets from public and private providers, in an accessible, anonymized format.

 Integrate emerging mobility technology into cities’ transportation networks.

 Mobility options in California’s cities are significantly different today compared to just a few years ago.
 New technologies such as on-demand ride-hailing, scooter share, and other mobility services increasingly make up the landscape of urban transportation.
-As many cities face declining transit ridership and increasing congestion, CaCTI members seek to leverage and regulate new technology to promote vibrant urban environments and a functional public right-of-way.
+As many cities face declining transit ridership and increasing congestion, CaCTI members fought to maintain city control over new technologies operating on the public right-of-way.